 In particular, we notice that, in $d=4$, such integrals are transverse with respect to $Q_i$, i.e. $Q_{i \mu_j} I_i^{\mu_1 \cdots \mu_n} = 0$.
 This is a consequence of the earlier observation that the scalar integral depends solely on the combination $(Q_i\cdot x)^2-Q_i^2 x^2$.
 We also note that both the scalar integral -- and hence the metric -- features a non-vanishing term for negative (large) values of the retarded time at leading order in $\r^{-1}$.
 Such contributions are subtracted by the subtraction at $t\to -\infty$ in Eq.~\eqref{eq:h}.

 Putting together all the pieces that contribute to the Weyl tensor and subsequently constructing the Newman-Penrose scalars, we find { \allowdisplaybreaks

 } which is consistent with Sachs's peeling property~\eqref{eq:sachssmooth}.\footnote{The appearance of the vector $L$ in the denominator is a consequence of the expansion at large $\r$.
 Indeed, writing $x^\mu = t \, t^\mu + \r r^\mu = u t^\mu +\sqrt{2} \r L^\mu$, the natural denominator becomes $(Q_i\cdot x)^2-Q_i^2 x^2 = \r^2 (L\cdot Q_i)^2(1+ {\cal O}(u/\r)$.} The appearance of higher powers of $1/\r$ in $\Psi_0$ and $\Psi_1$ may appear mysterious.
 For this contribution, it is a consequence of momentum conservation and projection onto the null tetrad~\eqref{eq:metric_tetrad}, as we have derived this by making explicit use of the simple form of the leading terms in the soft expansion.
-In general, however, the relevant integrals are too difficult (and also not necessary) to evaluate.
 We will systematically understand the suppression of the $\Psi_1$ and $\Psi_0$ scalars with respect to the other Newman-Penrose scalars in Sec.~\ref{sec:leadingwaveform}, as a consequence of the angular integration.